tristin/akka-sdk/samples/customer-registry-quickstart/README.md

-# Customer Registry with Views
+# Customer Registry

 ## Designing

-To understand the Akka concepts that are the basis for this example, see [Designing services](https://docs.kalix. io/java/development-process.html) in the documentation.
+To understand the Akka concepts that are the basis for this example, see [Designing services](https://doc.akka.io/concepts/development-process.html) in the documentation.

 ## Developing

-This project demonstrates the use of Key Value Entity and View components.
+This project demonstrates use of the Key Value Entity component.
-To understand more about these components, see [Developing services](https://docs.kalix.io/services/) and in particular the [Java section](https://docs.kalix.io/java/)
+To understand more about these components, see [Developing services](https://doc.akka.io/java/)

 ## Building